Andover Town Meeting approves $200 million budget

 Some residents asked why the warrant was necessary.
 Silverman said there were about 1,000 vehicle accidents a year in Andover.
 Silverman also cited a recent death caused by a vehicle collision on Elm Street.

-Silverman said more than 60 municipalities in Massachusetts had already opted to accept the 25 mph speed limit provision in state law.
+Silverman said more than 60 municipalities in Massachusetts had already opted to impose a 25 mph speed limit.

 Article 22 also passed, authorizing the town to appropriate $1.9 million from free cash to pay capital improvements including sidewalk repairs, IT platforms and infrastructure, and new police vehicles.